-Central is red, Shau Kei Wan is blue, and whichever MTR station you enter or exit there is a dedicated hue that everyone should notice.
+Central is red, Shau Kei Wan is blue, and whichever MTR station you enter or exit, there is a dedicated hue that everyone should notice.
 Besides the color notations associated with network lines — Island line’s blue or Tseung Kwan O line’s purple — stations are also assigned distinct colors, at least compared with adjacent stations.

 3. Terminal or interchange stations are reserved with bold colors.
-For example, Mong Kok, Tsuen Wan and Central stations adopt sharp red color to help remind passengers they are at the final station or need to make a transfer from one line to another.
+For example, Mong Kok, Tsuen Wan, and Central stations adopt sharp red color to help remind passengers they are at the final station or need to make a transfer from one line to another.
 As more stations have been added to the network over the years, this earlier standard is no longer strictly observed.

 5. A combination of colors may also better describe and depict a station.
-Diamond Hill is predominantly black but has small bits of white pebbles crafted to produce sparkling effect of a diamond when viewed from various perspectives.
+Diamond Hill is predominantly black but has small bits of white pebbles crafted to produce a sparkling effect of a diamond when viewed from various perspectives.

 7. Colors are also chosen based on personal characteristics.
 At least when we talk about the airport express line.
-Sir Norman Foster, the architect behind Hong Kong International Airport, HSBC headquarters in Central, and many other iconic structures globally, has earned the moniker “Foster grey” for his preference to this shade for the majority of his projects.
+Sir Norman Foster, the architect behind Hong Kong International Airport, HSBC headquarters in Central, and many other iconic structures globally, has earned the moniker “Foster grey” for his preference for this shade for the majority of his projects.
 Therefore, in being consistent with this choice, the MTR also adopted the grey theme.

 Hong Kong’s MTR is one of the sources of pride and a testament to the city’s efficient transport system.
-We often commend it for its cleanliness, efficiency and relatively affordable way to get around the city.
+We often commend it for its cleanliness, efficiency, and relatively affordable way to get around the city.
 So it’s not surprising if the colors of individual stations come secondary to many of us.